tamberg/zephyr-workshop/README.md

 - [Debugging](#debugging)

 ### Objective
-Der Workshop vermittelt die Grundlagen der embedded Programmierung auf neuster IoT Hardware, mit Zephyr OS, in der Sprache C.
+The workshop teaches the basics of embedded programming on the latest IoT hardware, with Zephyr OS, in the C programming language.

 ### Target audience
-Der Workshop richtet sich an interessierte Personen mit Programmier-Erfahrung, idealerweise in C, aber gerne auch in Python oder Java.
+The workshop is aimed at interested people with programming experience, ideally in C, but also in Python or Java.

 ### Prerequisites
-Teilnehmende brauchen einen Laptop mit MacOS, Windows oder Linux, und falls verfügbar ein Daten-fähiges USB-C Kabel.
-IoT Hardware inklusive Sensoren steht leihweise zur Verfügung.
+Participants will need a laptop with MacOS, Windows or Linux, and a data-enabled USB-C cable, if available.
+IoT hardware including sensors is available on loan.

-Der Workshop setzt ein Wi-Fi Netzwerk voraus, das ohne Portal zugänglich ist.
-Falls im Gebäude kein solches Netz vorhanden ist, können persönliche Smartphones als Hotspot verwendet werden.
+The workshop requires a Wi-Fi network that is accessible without a portal.
+If there is no such network in the building, personal smartphones can be used as hotspots.

 ## Introduction
 Video: [Introduction to Zephyr](https://www.youtube.com/watch?v=4m0DPV6-GCs&list=PLzRQULb6-ipG39tVb-DEkIoSS5wQlbK6i&index=31) by [@TheaClay](https://twitter.com/TheaClay)